TradeZero Rating:

 TradeZero Security Rating

-TradeZero does not offer much trading information.
-The Newsroom articles are usually short.
-The Tools tab has a video section that shows how to use the broker’s software for things like setting up alerts or changing chart colors.
+TradeZero does not provide a great deal of trading information.
+The articles in the Newsroom mentioned earlier are usually quite brief.
+Underneath the Tools tab on the website is a link to a collection of videos that demonstrate how to use the broker’s software for all sorts of tasks, like setting up alerts or changing the color of candlesticks.

 Day Trading